mariatmvendas/mlops_project/README.md

    train
    evaluate

+# src directory
+contains data.py to preprocess data, train.py to train the model and evaluate it, profiling.py to profile the model.

 # test directory
 the directory contains test for src.
 In order to launch them you need to do pytest tests/